bcurran3/ChocolateyPackages/rocketdock/readme.md

 **BCURRAN3'S PACKAGE NOTES:**
 * Binary is included in the package.
+* RocketDock.com is going away 2018-08-06.
+Docs and add-ons link won't work after that.
+Check https://punklabs.com/ for possible more information.

 Like my [original Chocolatey add-ons and packages](https://chocolatey.org/search?q=tag%3Abcurran3)? or my [400+ other program packages](https://chocolatey.org/profiles/bcurran3)?
 Find them useful?
 Appreciate my hard work, time, and effort?